RodrigoAlmeida99/crawlers_scheduler/README.md

 - **run a flow on demand**, **edit** or **delete** it,
 - open a flow's **most recent log** in an in-app viewer with tail + error-only filtering + download.

-Lowering the barrier to "code-free self-service" was a first-class design goal — it's what let non-engineers own their own schedules instead of filing tickets.
+Lowering the barrier to "code-free self-service" was a first-class design goal: it's what let non-engineers own their own schedules instead of filing tickets.

 ---